Robotato/ontologize/README.md

 Ontology-building options:
 - `-s <sheet_name>, --sheet <sheet_name>`: For a `.xlsx` file, the name of the sheet containing BioCyc IDs.
 Ignored if `file` is not a `.xlsx` file.
 - `-o <objects>, --objects <objects>`: For a multi-column `file`, the name of the column containing BioCyc IDs for the objects to ontologize.
 Requires a header row containing column names.
 - `-p <objects>, --property <objects>`: For a multi-column `file`, the name of the column containing BioCyc IDs for the property to ontologize.
 Requires a header row containing column names.
 When using this option, the objects must also be specified using the `-o` option.
+- > **WARNING: `-p, --property` NOT YET IMPLEMENTED**
 - `--database <orgid>`: BioCyc organism ID, used to specify the organism-specific database within to search.
 [ECOLI](https://ecocyc.org/) by default.

 Printing options: